Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 A step-by-step guide to climbing Pidurangala Rock

 Experience one of the most breathtaking viewpoints in Sri Lanka.
 Pidurangala Rock is a massive rock formation, known for its adventurous hiking trail.
-It’s only located 3km away from Sigiriya’s Lion Rock fortress and the perfect hangout spot to relax at the end of the day and catch the sunset.
+It’s located 3km away from Sigiriya’s Lion Rock fortress and the perfect hangout spot to relax at the end of the day and catch the sunset.
 Once you reach the top you will be rewarded with fantastic views of Sri Lanka’s lush jungles and the majestic Lion Rock.
-Though, catching these views does come with a small price to pay.
+However, catching these views does come with a small price to pay.
 The saying “going off the beaten track” couldn’t be more fitting for this beloved backpacker’s pilgrimage.
 The climb up to the summit of Pidurangala rock is a bit harder than going up Sigiriya’s Lion Rock.
 Here you can find a run-through of what to expect when climbing the Pidurangala rock.

 Starting at the temple grounds

 From the parking spot, there is a small staircase leading you to the entrance of Pidurangala Rock.
 After paying an entrance fee of 1000 LKR, you will be asked to remove your footwear and cover-up.
 In case you forgot to bring a sarong there are some that you can borrow.
 At the base of the rock, you will first pass through a white temple called, Sigiri Rajamaha Viharaya temple.
 Most people just walk through the temple grounds, as it’s not that impressive and rather humble in appearance.
-Nothing like the marvelous Dambulla cave temple before.
+Nothing like the marvelous Dambulla cave temple.

 From here the actual climb of Pidurangala rock kicks off with a steep staircase along rock cliffs.
 Ascending the rock will be quite a rocky adventure since the pathway consists of irregular steps.
 The jungle trail takes you over gravel and overgrown passages, so be careful not to trip over tree roots and so.

-The Royal Cave temple midway climbing Pidurangala rock
+The Royal Cave temple midway Pidurangala rock

 After a moderate climb of rocky steps, you will encounter the remains of the ancient Royal cave temple midway.
 Unfortunately, not much remains today.
 The most impressive part is a giant 12 m-long reclining Buddha statue, right under a massive ancient boulder.
 It is considered to be the oldest Buddha in Sri Lanka built out of bricks.
 As you can tell the statue has been reconstructed but much of the original structure has been kept.